smlsvnssn/ouml/README.md

 #### ö.groupBy( arr, prop ) → Map

+If `prop` is a string, takes an `Array` of `Objects` with a common property.
+If `prop` is a function, takes a function returning keys for grouping based on array contents.
+The function receives `value, index, array` as arguments.
-Takes an `Array` of `Objects` with a common property.
-Returns a `Map` with keys corresponding to `prop` values, holding grouped values.
+Returns a `Map` with keys corresponding to `prop` values, holding grouped values as arrays.

 ### Set operations